-191. In part for this reason Niebuhr rejects any literalistic account of "original sin as an inherited taint" from Adam and Eve.
+183In part for this reason Niebuhr rejects any literalistic account of "original sin as an inherited taint" from Adam and Eve.
 1 NIEBUHR, NATURE AND DESTINY OF MAN, supra note 3, at 260.
-Niebuhr finds value in an originalist account only because of its "representative rather than historical" character.
+Niebuhr finds value in an originalist account only because of its "representative rather historical" character.
 Id. at 261.
 For Niebuhr, as Gilkey deftly phrases it, Adam and Eve are symbols, not causes, of the human condition.
 GILKEY, supra note 3, at 134.

-- 192. See 1 Niebuhr, Nature and Destiny of Man, supra note 3, at 242. - 193.
-Id. at 17; see also 2 Niebuhr, Nature and Destiny of Man, supra note 3, at 80 ("Where there is history at all there is freedom; and where there is freedom there is sin."). - 194.
-See 1 Niebuhr, Nature and Destiny of Man, supra note 3, at 16.
+185Id. at 17.
+See also 2 NIEBUHR, NATURE AND DESTINY OF MAN, supra note 3, at 80 ("Where there is history at all there is freedom; and where there is freedom there is sin.").